Introduction

 Expected Outcome

-As part of a disaster recovery process you may need to restore a snapshot to a Vault cluster that is running on Kubernetes.
+As part of a disaster recovery process you may need to restore a snapshot to a Vault cluster running on Kubernetes.
 The Standard Procedure for Restoring a Vault Cluster guide can be a useful starting point however additional steps may be required to perform a restore which is where this guide may assist.

 Prerequisites